Glocal Series: Why the Holy Land?

 Reason three: Strategic

-Since the West Bank constitutes a part of the Holy Land for Christianity, Judaism
+Since the Land in holy for Christianity, Judaism

 and Islam, the three largest monotheistic religions in the world, it is consistently